jq-hoang/convert_to_mern/README.md

 ## Preview Application

-As you can see in the following picture, a user can type a search term (in this case, "star wars") in a search box and the results appear:
+As you can see in the following picture, a user can type a search term (in this case, "Tales of A Gutsy Shinbi") in a search box and the results appear:

 ![demo](https://github.com/jq-hoang/convert_to_mern/blob/main/Assets/custom_demo1.png)